xlwings/xlwings-server/docs/local_development.md

 # Local Development

+Local development relies on a local Python installation.

 ## Prerequisites

 - Follow [](repo_setup.md).
-- If you want to use Office.js add-ins, you need to first [create development certificates](dev_certificates.md).
+- If you want to use Office.js add-ins, you first need to [create development certificates](dev_certificates.md).
 If you will be using VBA, Office Scripts, or Google Apps Script, you can skip this.

 ## Running the development server